twjones3/townieHugoSite/townieSite/content/faq.md

 ## 4. WHAT DIFFERENTIATES TOWNIE FROM OTHER SERVICES?

-Townie is a locally-owned company based right here in Chapel Hill, with a strong focus on supporting local businesses and the community.
+Townie is a locally-owned company based right here in Chapel Hill.
+We have a strong focus on supporting local businesses and the community.
 While we may not operate large buses or stretch limos, that simply means our focus is on you!
-Your trip to RDU is our specialty, and we treat each ride with the utmost care—it’s the heart of our business.
+Your trip to RDU is our specialty, and we treat each ride with the utmost care.
+It’s the heart of our business!

 Every trip is an opportunity to build a lasting relationship with our customers.
 But don’t worry, your driver won’t be overbearing.
-Whether you prefer a friendly conversation or quiet professionalism for a business call, we tailor your experience to meet your expectations.
+Whether you prefer a friendly conversation or quiet professionalism for a business call, we always tailor your experience to meet your expectations.

 ## 5. HOW CAN I CONTACT MY DRIVER OR DISPATCH?

-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
-Donec eu libero sit amet quam egestas semper.
-Aenean ultricies mi vitae est. Mauris placerat eleifend leo.

-* Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-* Aliquam tincidunt mauris eu risus.
-* Vestibulum auctor dapibus neque.
+Dispatch is available at for contact at 1(800)919-3361 and townie.transportation@gmail.com

+*There is a $15 manual entry fee when booking over the phone, dispatch is available to answer questions about your online booked trip by phone free of charge*

+Once your driver is assigned the booking contact and the passenger contact will receive the driver's contact information.
+Here is when you can expect it:

+ - 24 hours before your pickup the booking contact will receive an automated confirmation email confirming the details of your trip.This will be when you receive your driver's name, contact info, and the assigned vehicle’s details.

+  - Two hours before pickup, we’ll text the passengers listed cell with your driver’s name, vehicle information, and their contact number.
+You’ll also get two more texts—one when the driver is on the way and another upon arrival.
+These messages are sent manually to ensure they accurately reflect the driver’s status.

 ## 5. WILL MY PASSENGERS AND LUGGAGE FIT?
 We have two vehicle types: